ibm-cloud-docs/databases-for-elasticsearch/dashboard-overview.md

 ## Deployment Details

-The _Deployment Details_ panel shows details of your service.
+The _Deployment Details_ panel shows a quick description of your deployment.

 ### Type

 The type of database that is offered by the service, and the database version that your service uses.
-In this case, it is `PostgreSQL`.

 ### ID